galaxyproject/training-material/topics/contributing/tutorials/slides-with-video/tutorial.md

 ### Abbreviations

-These arae generally fine as-is.
+These are generally fine as-is.
 Make sure they are all caps though.

 > **Good**
 > This role deploys CVMFS.